HBS-Urosystem/urosystem.kit2/cms/blocks/company/partners_us.en.md

           style="max-height:6ch;display:block;margin:0 auto;" /></a>

-          ### Packed together with iAluRil®, the intravesical drug solution from IBSA (Switzerland), the UroDapter® is available under the name iAluadapter®, in more than 30 countries.
+          Packed together with iAluRil®, the intravesical drug solution from IBSA (Switzerland), the UroDapter® is available under the name iAluadapter®, in more than 30 countries.
         anchor: ibsa
       - type: article
-        title: Uro-Pro Russia
         subhead: ""
         anchor: uro-pro
         text: >-